GoSuda

 Image Viewer Execution Result

-In this example, to simplify the implementation, all image widgets are pre-created when loaded, and duplicate files are not checked.
-One can improve the aforementioned issues, or attempt to change the theme using the commented-out DefaultTheme method.
-It is recommended to practice by creating a new program that improves these aspects.
+In this example, to simplify the implementation, all image widgets are created in advance when loaded, and duplicate files are not checked.
+One can improve the issues mentioned earlier, or try changing the theme using the commented-out DefaultTheme method.
+We encourage you to practice by creating a new program that addresses these improvements.

 Summary

-In this article, we examined how command calls operate in the Go language's Tcl/Tk library and created an image viewer with an added listbox.
+In this article, we explored how command calls in the Go language's Tcl/Tk library operate and created an image viewer with an added listbox.

 1. Tcl/Tk library command invocation method